Call EPA 24 hours a day.1300 372 842 or 1300 EPA VIC

 EPA welcomes the recommendations of the Independent Inquiry into EPA.

 EPA works with the community, businesses and other organisations to protect the environment.

 EPA recognises staff who are leaders in the areas of air quality, inland water, marine water, waste, landfill, land and groundwater, and odour.

 The process to submit complaints about the conduct of an EPA authorised officer.

 Financial assurance was introduced as a regulatory tool following a number of incidents where EPA conducted a cleanup.
 This is intended to prevent the Victorian community bearing the resulting financial cost.

 The Environment Protection (Scheduled Premises) Regulations 2017 specify which scheduled activities must submit financial assurance.
 These include premises that have licences to conduct prescribed industrial waste management, landfills, bulk storage and container washing.

-Three publications were released in 2016 to clarify financial assurance requirements:
+Three publications were released in 2016 providing guidance to industries requiring financial assurance: